google-deepmind/launchpad/README.md

 The producer in this example has just one method which performs some work (for you to implement) in a given context provided by the caller.
 Any method of the class can be exposed for other nodes to call by wrapping a node with a **CourierNode**.
-In a typical setup all nodes live in separate processes or on a distinct machines, while the communication between the nodes is takes care of transparently by Launchpad.
+In a typical setup, all nodes live in separate processes or on distinct machines, while the communication between the nodes is taken care of transparently by Launchpad.
 Some care has to be taken though.
-For example, the `work()` method may be called from multiple threads within the same process, so if the producer were to have any shared state then access to it must be made thread safe.
-In this case the producer is stateless so it is not a concern.
+For example, the `work()` method may be called from multiple threads within the same process, so if the producer were to have any shared state then access to it must be made thread-safe.
+In this case, the producer is stateless so it is not a concern.

 ```python